 5. It enhances the chances of finding a mentor

 According to a LinkedIn study, around 82% of women professionals believe that it is important to have a mentor in order to succeed.
 However, only a very small percentage of women can claim to have gained mentorship in their entrepreneurial journey.

 Coworking spaces offer women the much-needed opportunity to seek out a mentor.
 They get a chance to reach out to seasoned entrepreneurs who are aware of the struggles and challenges women face in the business world.
 Mentors often share their knowledge, experience, and advice, which are invaluable lessons for women entrepreneurs who are trying to make it big in the highly competitive and regrettably biased entrepreneurship landscape.

 One of the first things people take note of women entrepreneurs is their business address.
 It gives potential clients an idea about where the company is based and how it functions.
 Conducting business activities without a proper office address might make the race harder than it is.

 The best solution to this problem is to work out of a coworking space that provides women entrepreneurs with a proper business address.
 It will help them get off to a good start and also create a strong business identity.

 The bottom line

 In the world of entrepreneurship, the playing field is still uneven for women.
-However, coworking spaces can help them overcome the basic hurdles, one step at a time.
+However, coworking spaces can help them overcome some common problems faced by women entrepreneurs in India.
 At the same time, being part of the coworking community can help them stay motivated and inspired in their challenging journey.